pubfood/pubfood/examples/analytics/ga/ga-ex1.md

 ### 0. Example Code
 *The following snippets are implemented in the example file [ga-ex1.html](ga-ex1.html)*

+This Google Analytics example uses the [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/devguide#overview) to send batches of timing hits to Google Analytics.
+See the query parameter, `pfall=`, below to disable batch mode.

+ - **Useful Query Parameters**
+    - `pfdebug=1` : use this to prevent `collect` or `batch` events being actually sent to Google Analytics.
+Useful for stepping through hits being build without skewing analytics timing values.
+    - `pfall=1` : the example uses batch mode by default.
+Set this parameter to use the `collect` endpoint which sends a hit for each pubfood event we are tracking.

 ### 1. Define functions to build event data and send the GA `timing` hit

 See [ga-ex1.html](https://github.com/search?q=path%3Aexamples%2Fanalytics%2Fga+extension%3Ahtml+buildHit&ref=searchresults&type=Code "Google Analytics - Ex1")